This tutorial will highlight some of the devices that we have utilized in the Visible Heart

 functional human and animal hearts.

-Leads are used to deliver electrical energy to stimulate the heart in the form of
+Pacing Systems are used to deliver electrical energy to stimulate the heart in the form of

 pacing pulses or higher field voltages to elicit defibrillation.
 This tab includes videos of pacing